The pass/fail outcome of one test run, with its evidence.

-A test result is the verdict a test caseTest CaseQuality AssuranceAn individual test caseView reference → or suite emits when it runs: pass, fail, skip, or the unwelcome fourth state, flaky.
-It is the signal a team gates releasesReleaseProduct SpecificationA shipped version of the productView reference → on, and its authority rests entirely on being trustworthy.
-A result is only as useful as the confidence that a green means safe and a red means broken; the moment a suite produces results that flip without the code changing, the whole signal degrades.
+A test result is the verdict a test caseTest CaseQuality AssuranceAn individual test caseView reference → or suite emits when it runs: pass, fail, skip, or a flaky state.
+It is the signal a team gates releasesReleaseProduct SpecificationA shipped version of the productView reference → on, and its value depends on a green meaning safe and a red meaning broken.
+A result that flips without the code changing is called flaky.

 The pass/fail verdict is foundational to automated testing, and for most of its history the model was binary: a test asserted something, and the assertion either held or it did not.
 Skip arrived as an honest third state for tests deliberately not run, on an unsupported platform, behind a disabled feature flagFeature FlagEngineeringA feature toggle for controlled rolloutView reference →, or pending a fix.